smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 ```
 Note, that a primary key can be a composite primary key, therefore you need to define an array of columns `[ident]`.

-For the action `select-airport-cols`, change it's type from `CopyAction` to `HistorizeAction`.
+For the action `select-airport-cols`, change its type from `CopyAction` to `HistorizeAction`.
-While you're at it, rename it to `historize-airports` to reflect it's new function.
+While you're at it, rename it to `historize-airports` to reflect its new function.
 ```
   historize-airports {
     type = HistorizeAction